jsrn/jsrn.github.io/_posts/2021-10-25-custom-rails-console-commands.md

 If you're like me, you probably spend a lot of time in the Rails console interrogating objects and fiddling with data to debug your application.
 As I work on a project, I end up with a growing list of useful snippets to lightly modify and paste into the console to complete common tasks.

-A [tweet](https://twitter.com/websebdev/status/1451897969276604424?s=20) by [Sebastian Auriault](https://twitter.com/websebdev) showed me that you can define methods that will be directly accessible in your Rails console without necessarily affecting your production code.
+A [tweet](https://twitter.com/websebdev/status/1451897969276604424?s=20) by [Sebastien Auriault](https://twitter.com/websebdev) showed me that you can define methods that will be directly accessible in your Rails console without necessarily affecting your production code.

 # How?